GearZer0/HakiChecker/README.md

 * IBM, VirusTotal, AbusedIPDB, FraudGuard, Auth0

 ##### URL Reputation Check
-* Virustotal, IBM, urlscan.io, GoogleSafeBrowsing
+* Virustotal, IBM, urlscan.io, GoogleSafeBrowsing, PhishTank

     For urlscan.io, whenever a url requested, screenshot of the url will be automatically taken and placed in folder.